Skip to Content

 Made of an aerospace-grade alloy that leaves it weighing 20% less than comparable industrial ladders, the Velocity has wide-flared legs for extra stability.

-While definitely not as portable as the other two option, this is a great ladder for anyone who needs the higher rating for doing work while traveling in their RV.
+While definitely not as portable as the other two options, this is a great ladder for anyone who needs the higher rating for doing work while traveling in their RV.
 It’s extremely stable and very versatile.
-In fact, our friend Tyler from Tough Top Awnings uses these heavy-duty ladders to install slide toppers.
+In fact, our friend Tyler from Tough Top Awnings uses these heavy-duty ladders to install slide toppers… and any time we’ve done a project with him, we’ve commented on how rugged and stable they are.

 Do You Carry a Collapsible Ladder?